Tata patriarch's aviation ambitions a step closer as India opens up

-NEW DELHI (Reuters) - Officially at least, Ratan Tata, patriarch of one of India's wealthiest business families, retired in late 2012.
+NEW DELHI, June 23 (Reuters) - Officially at least, Ratan Tata, patriarch of one of India's wealthiest business families, retired in late 2012.
 In reality, he has been a driving force behind Tata's bet on airlines and a rare public campaign to open up the booming aviation sector.

 The $100 billion Tata group conglomerate is a major beneficiary of the decision last week to open up aviation in India, making it easier for start-ups to fly overseas sooner.

-The decision is no panacea for Tata, whose airlines - Vistara and AirAsia India - have had a slow start in a competitive market dominated by IndiGo, owned by InterGlobe Aviation (INGL.NS), and Etihad-backed Jet Airways (JET.NS), both of which opposed the rule change.
+The decision is no panacea for Tata, whose airlines - Vistara and AirAsia India - have had a slow start in a competitive market dominated by IndiGo, owned by InterGlobe Aviation, and Etihad-backed Jet Airways, both of which opposed the rule change.

 But it marks a victory for 78-year-old Ratan Tata, and ends more than two years of airlines lobbying, of Twitter rows and of frequent public statements from the usually circumspect steel-to-salt group.